Shuffle Algebras and Non-Commutative Probability for Pairs of Faces: Combinatorics of two-faced independences

 \subsection{Cumulants}

-Let us start with a brief historical account on classical and noncommutative cumulants and the dendriform perspective on their relation to moments.
-As mentioned in Hald's review article \cite{hald2000cumulants} on the early history of cumulants, classical cumulants of a random variable were first introduced by Thorvald N.\ Thiele in 1889 via an inductive formula computing the coefficients in a Gram-Charlier expansion of a density under the name of halfinvariants.
-Only 10 years later, Thiele recognized them as the coefficients of the logarithm of the generating function of the moments of the random variable.
-See \cite{hald2000cumulants} and references therein.
+Let us start with a brief historical account of classical and noncommutative cumulants and the shuffle perspective on their relation to moments.
+As mentioned in Hald's review article \cite{hald2000cumulants} on the early history of cumulants, classical cumulants of a random variable were first introduced by Thorvald N.~Thiele in 1889 via an inductive formula computing the coefficients in a Gram--Charlier expansion of a density under the name of halfinvariants.
+Only ten years later, Thiele recognized them as the coefficients of the logarithm of the generating function of the moments of the random variable.

-Almost a century later, Speed \cite{speed1983cumulants} proved a combinatorial formula for computing cumulants in terms of the moments: they are obtained by Möbius inversion on the lattice of set-partitions of the partitioned moments of the random variable.
+Almost a century later, Speed \cite{speed1983cumulants} proved a combinatorial formula for computing cumulants in terms of the moments: they are obtained by M\"obius inversion on the lattice of set-partitions of the partitioned moments of the random variable.
 Around the same period of time, Voiculescu laid the foundations of the theory of free probability by introducing the notions of \emph{free independence} and \emph{free additive convolution} \cite{Voiculescu1985symmetries,Voiculescu1986addition}.

 In 1993, Speicher introduced the counterpart of Thiele's cumulants in free probability theory, that is, a set of multilinear functionals linearizing free independence \cite{Speicher1994freecumulants}.
-The observation that moments of words on free random variables arranged according to a noncrossing partition factorize (but not all moments) hints at the definition for free cumulants: replace the lattice of set-partitions by the lattice of noncrossing partitions in Speed's combinatorial formula.
+The observation that moments of words on free random variables that are arranged according to a noncrossing partition factorize (but not all moments) hints at the definition for free cumulants: replace the lattice of set-partitions by the lattice of noncrossing partitions in Speed's combinatorial formula.